-- View: View ribbon has the options to tweak apparence of your wotrksheets.
-You can set how you want your work screen to appaer form here.
+- View: View ribbon has the options to tweak appearance of your worksheets.
+You can set how you want your work screen to appear from here.

-- Others: In addition to default ribbons, developer ribbon (needs separate activation) and some addins will be added to your ribbons when activaed.
+- Others: In addition to default ribbons, developer ribbon (needs separate activation) and some addins will be added to your ribbons when activated.